Fugazi (EP): Accolades

 In 2018, Pitchfork ranked the EP at #45 on their list of "The 200 Best Albums of the 1980s", with Evan Rytlewski writing that while the band "would go on to release hours of the most inventive post-hardcore ever, [...] they never recorded anything else so instantly gratifying."

 Influence

 According to Kim Thayil of Soundgarden, the band would regularly listen to cassettes of the Fugazi EP and Nirvana's Bleach whilst on tour.
 Walter Shcreifels of Quicksand, in a feature for Revolver, ranked it the best post-hardcore album of all time and called it "ground zero for whatever's great about the genre."
+The Get Up Kids singer and guitarist Jim Suptic has described the first time he listened to the EP as a "a clouds-parting moment" and has stated that the album is responsible for his interest in hardcore and punk rock.

 "Waiting Room" has been covered by a wide range of musicians since the EP's release.
 Tropical Fuck Storm covered "Burning" live.
 Prong covered "Give Me the Cure".
 Pearl Jam covered "Suggestion" in various concerts in the early 1990s, usually as a tag to another song or an improvised jam.
 The track was also covered by Jonah Matranga and Taina Asili (in collaboration with the Nuyorican hip-hop/punk band Ricanstruction).